dirk/hivm/NOTES.md

 Hivm provides essentially-infinite registers.
 Registers are type-aware of the data they contain.

-### Temporary local registers: $r0, $r1, ...
+### General (temporary) registers: $r0, $r1, ...

-Local only to the current stack frame and are not saved between calls.
+General-purpose registers; local only to the current stack frame and are not saved between calls.

 ### Argument registers: $a0, $a1, ...